pangenome/odgi/docs/rst/commands/odgi_stats.rst

 -----------------

 | **-y, --yaml**
 | Setting this option prints all statistics in YAML format instead of pseudo TSV to stdout.
+This includes *-S,--summarize*, *-W,--weak-connected-components*, *-L,--self-loops*, *-b,--base-content*, *-l,--mean-links-length*, *-g,--no-gap-links*, *-s,--sum-path-nodes-distances*, and *-d,--penelize-different-orientation*. *-p,path-statistics* is still optional.
 Not applicable to *-N,--nondeterministic-edges*!

 Threading
 ---------